How and Why To Use Metronome

 A metronome is a device that produces an audible click or other sound at a regular interval that can be set by the user, typically in beats per minute (bpm).

-Using a metronome involves the following steps:
+Using a Metronome involves the following steps:

 - Turn it on and use it.